jlengrand/project_euler/README.markdown

 26 - Find the value of d < 1000 for which 1/d contains the longest recurring cycle. <br />
 33 - Discover all the fractions with an unorthodox cancelling method. <br />
 38 - What is the largest 1 to 9 pandigital that can be formed by multiplying a fixed number by 1, 2, 3, ... ? <br />
-41 - What is the largest n-digit pandigital prime that exists? <br />
 97 - Find the last ten digits of the non-Mersenne prime: 28433 × 2^7830457 + 1.

 **WARNING : Spoil inside for those who want to solve problems by themselves :)**